spaconference/spa-website/lead-a-session.md

 At {{ site.conference.name }} you can experiment and try something new, or bring a session you’ve perfected elsewhere - we value both.
 All submissions get feedback to help them improve, and accepted sessions will be assigned a shepherd to help with preparation so we’ll support you along the way.

-You can get an idea of the sort of sessions that have run previously from the <a href="{{ '/successful-sessions.html' | relative_url }}">sample of some of the past sessions</a> from the last four years' conferences.
+You can get an idea of the sort of sessions that have run previously from the [sample of some of the past sessions](successful-sessions.html) from the last four years' conferences.
 We have selected them to give you some indication of the range of topics and how the application form has been completed by others.

 But don't be constrained by any of these ideas; maybe you've got something totally new to share.
 We'd like to hear it.

 We’d love to see in your proposal how you’ll make your session interactive and get participants involved.
-You can get some ideas of ways to do that from our page of suggestions for <a href="{{ '/interactivity.html' | relative_url }}">improving interactivity</a> or propose anything else you like.
+You can get some ideas of ways to do that from our page of suggestions for [improving interactivity](interactivity.html) or propose anything else you like.

 ## Who do we want to hear from?